vshotarov/lamya/docs/source/theme-framework.rst

 Supporting Absolute and Relative URLs
 -------------------------------------
-pygeon registers a jinja2 filter called ``pyg_urlencode`` which does the same thing as the native jinja2 ``urlencode``, but also makes sure the URL is appended to the base site URL if the ``use_absolute_urls`` :class:`pygeon.site_generator.SiteGenerator` argument is enabled.
+lamya registers a jinja2 filter called ``pyg_urlencode`` which does the same thing as the native jinja2 ``urlencode``, but also makes sure the URL is appended to the base site URL if the ``use_absolute_urls`` :class:`lamya.site_generator.SiteGenerator` argument is enabled.

 What that means is all relative URLs inside templates, should go through the ``pyg_urlencode`` filter to make sure they can safely be converted to absolute